ncatlab/nlab-content/pages/4/6/0/1/1064/content.md

 1. **[[abelian category]]**:
   a pre-abelian category such that every [[monomorphism]] is a kernel and every [[epimorphism]] is a cokernel (and many other equivalent definitions).

-Pre-abelian and abelian categories are sometimes called (AB1) and (AB2) categories, after the sequence of axioms introduced by Grothendieck in [[Tohoku]].
-These continue:
+Pre-abelian and abelian categories are sometimes called (AB1) and (AB2) categories, after the sequence of additional axioms on top of additive categories introduced by Grothendieck in [[Tohoku]].
+AB1 and AB2 are self-dual axioms (AB1 is existence of kernels and cokernels, and AB2 requires that, for any $f$, the canonical morphism $\mathrm{Coim}\,f\to \mathrm{Im}\,f$ is an isomorphism).
+These continue in non-selfdual manner:

 * AB3: an abelian category with all coproducts and products (hence with all [[colimit]]s and [[limit]]s);